zenml-io/zenml/docs/book/developer-guide/repo-and-config.md

 ```
 /home/stefan/.config/zenml   <- Global Config Directory
 ├── config.yaml              <- Global Configuration Settings
-├── local_stores             <- Every stack component that stores information
+├── local_stores             <- Every Stack component that stores information
 |   |                        locally will have its own subdirectory here.
 |   |
 │   └── 09fcdb1c-4079-4d20-afdb-957965405863   <- Local Store path for the `default`
 |                                              local Artifact Store
 |
 └── profiles                 <- root path where Profiles data (stacks, components,
     |                        etc) are stored by default.
-Every profile will have
+Every Profile will have
-    |                        its own subdirectory here, unless the profile is
+    |                        its own subdirectory here, unless the Profile is
     |                        configured with a custom configuration path.
     |
-    └── default              <- configuration folder for the `default` profile.
+    └── default              <- configuration folder for the `default` Profile.
         ├── artifact_stores
         │   └── default.yaml
         ├── metadata_stores